-Sitting accross the river from Rudesheim is the town of Bingen.
-Bingen am Rhein has a long history and the Mouse Tower that sits in the middle of the Rhein is site in which the story of a cruel lord who was eaten alive by mice takes place.
+Sitting across the river from Rudesheim is the town of Bingen.
+Bingen am Rhein has a long history and the Mouse Tower that sits in the middle of the Rhein is the site in which the story of a cruel lord who was eaten alive by mice takes place.

 Within the town, there are plenty of other beautiful old buildings and sites along with some newer constructions, such as the Old Rhein Crane.

 There are several music events that take place in Bingen, along with the region’s largest wine festival.